Landlord Legal Requirements

 - Incorporate the new checks into existing procedures for taking references and checking a tenant’s credit rating;

-- Formulate a pre-letting procedure that involves:
+- Formulate a pre-letting procedure;

 - Obtaining copies of acceptable immigration documents for all identified occupiers;